DanMelt205/MB/README.md

     Accountant user:
       [] Manager must get notification when journal entry is submitted for approval;
         - Havent thought out the entire process of this.
 Could simply email all managers.

+  -Sprint4 – Adjusting entries and financial Reports Feature List

+    Manager user:
+      [] Can generate, view, save, email, or print trial balance, income statement, balance sheet, and retained earnings statement for a particular date or a date range.
+        - All is implemented not sure about the retained statement.
+Making an assumption that it is an equity subcatagory.
+        - Actual statments need to be formated and designed better.